simondanielsson/simondanielsson/README.md

 - LinkedIn: [Simon Danielsson](https://www.linkedin.com/in/simon-danielsson/)
 - Email: [simon.danielsson99@hotmail.com](simon.danielsson99@hotmail.com)

-I’m always open to chat about AI, ML engineering, and building meaningful products—feel free to reach out!

 <!--
 **simondanielsson/simondanielsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.